Undergraduate Programs in Engineering and Computer Science

 Affordable

-There are many scholarships available to Detroit Mercy students.
-Here is a partial listing of both internal and external scholarships generally available for engineering and science students.
-For the latest information, please contact the Office of Financial Aid.
+Detroit Mercy offers many scholarships that can help make college more affordable.
+Here is a partial listing of both internal and external scholarships specifically for engineering and science students.
+For the most current details, please contact the Office of Financial Aid.

 I'm very surprised by how I have been able to produce such sufficient research at 19-years-old.
 I never thought I'd get to the point of having such a contribution to science at a young age.